-Inside JAX & XLA
+Inside JAX & XLA - Composable Transformations That Compile to Accelerators

-When you call jax.jit(f)(x), JAX traces f by running it with abstract values that represent the shape and dtype of x but not its concrete values.
-This produces a computation graph expressed in XLA’s HLO (High Level Operations) IR.
-XLA compiles that HLO to machine code for your hardware and caches the compiled artifact.
-Subsequent calls with inputs of the same shape and dtype execute the compiled binary directly, bypassing Python entirely.
+The trace produces a computation graph expressed in XLA’s HLO (High Level Operations) IR - a graph of matrix multiplies, elementwise operations, reductions, and control flow.
+XLA compiles that HLO to machine code for your hardware target and caches the compiled binary.
+Subsequent calls with inputs of the same shape and dtype skip Python entirely and execute the compiled binary directly.

 import jax